gianninapachas/academic-kickstart/content/post/Post1/index.md

 authors = ["Admin"]

 tags = ["Academic"]
-summary = "Create a beautifully simple website or blog in under 10 minutes."
+summary = "My design ideas of 4 features for the website: Search, Classifier, Recommender, and My Watch List."

-# Projects (optional).
+# Projects (optional). --left off
 #   Associate this post with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["deep-learning"]` references